clementsallan/check_linux_updates/README.md

     UserParameter=mowa.secupdates,/var/lib/zabbix/check_update_local.py -s -q
     UserParameter=mowa.reboots,/var/lib/zabbix/check_update_local.py -r -q

-Reboot the agent and double-check if Zabbix Server can rely on those additional parameters.
+Reboot the agent and double-check if Zabbix Server is able to expect those additional parameters.
 For testing, zabbix_get command will be your friend.

     (Run this on "server" side, not on "agent" side that has the script)
     $ zabbix_get -s yourhost.exampl.com -k mowa.reboots
     1

-# Pull-Request?

-Welcome :-)

 # License